jaegertracing/documentation/content/docs/next-release/troubleshooting.md

 If your Jaeger backend is still not able to receive spans (see the following sections on how to check logs and metrics for that), then the issue is most likely with your networking namespace configuration.
 When running the Jaeger backend components as Docker containers, the typical mistakes are:

   * Not exposing the appropriate ports outside of the container.
-For example, the collector may be listening on `:14268` inside the container network namespace, but the port is not reachable from the outside.
+For example, the collector may be listening on `:4317` inside the container network namespace, but the port is not reachable from the outside.
   * Not making **jaeger-collector**'s host name visible from the application's network namespace.
 For example, if you run both your application and Jaeger backend in separate containers in Docker, they either need to be in the same namespace, or the application's container needs to be given access to Jaeger backend using the `--link` option of the `docker` command.

 ## Increase the logging in the backend components

-**jaeger-collector** provides useful debugging information when the log level is set to `debug`. **jaeger-collector** logs every batch it receives and logs every span that is stored in the permanent storage.
+Jaeger provides useful debugging information when the log level is set to `debug`. **jaeger-collector** logs information of every batch it receives and every span that is stored in the permanent storage.

 On the **jaeger-collector** side, these are the expected log entries when the flag `--log-level=debug` is specified: